msantiagodev/ACE-ANTICHEAT/README.md

 - Analysis done statically in IDA Pro.
 Live tracing was not needed for the static portion that makes up these notes.

-## Contributing

-Open an issue if you find a mistake.
-Open a PR if you have an addition or a correction against a different build.
-Be specific — "this offset is wrong on build X.Y.Z, the right one is 0x...." beats "doesn't work for me".